Born into a life of hard work, English housemaid Annie Wood arrives

 But if Josephine is willing, she just might find a new life, a unique

 purpose… and true love.

-the South Pacific during WWII.
-He and Mom didn't see each
+South Pacific during WWII.
+He and Mom didn't see each other for 2.5

-other for 2.5 years.
-He didn't see my oldest sister until she was
+years.
+He didn't see my oldest sister until she was over two years

-over two years old.
+old.
 All that connected them were letters.
-In
+In this poignant memoir,

-this poignant memoir, my mother shares the letters from her
+my mother shares the letters from her beloved Lyle, including

-died later that year, but "Dearest Marguerite" is still going
+later that year, but his "Dearest Marguerite" is still going strong at